 We review recent work on the applications of Kerr micro-combs to photonic RF and microwave temporal signal processing based on transversal filters.
-Optical micro-combs bring a new generation of compact multi-wavelength sources to the RF photonics community and offer enormous possibilities for achieving high-performance RF signal processing with reduced footprint, lower complexity, and potentially lower cost.
-By programming and shaping the comb lines according to the calculated tap weights, diverse signal processing functions are designed and experimentally demonstrated.
-We focus on fractional and integral order Hilbert transforms and differentiators as well as an integrator, based on integrated Kerr micro-comb sources that operates on the RF signal rather than the complex optical field.
+Optical micro-combs bring a new generation of compact multi-wavelength sources to the RF photonics community and offer enormous possibilities for achieving high-performance RF signal processing with higher performance, reduced footprint, lower complexity, and potentially lower cost.
+By programming and shaping the comb lines according to calculated tap weights, diverse signal processing functions can be designed and have been experimentally demonstrated.
+We focus on fractional and integral order Hilbert transforms and differentiators as well as an RF integrator, based on integrated Kerr micro-comb sources that operate on the RF signal rather than the complex optical field.
 Real-time system demonstrations are also performed and show good agreement with theory.
-These results verify that the Kerr micro-comb is an effective way to implement high-speed reconfigurable signal processing featuring high processing bandwidths and reconfigurability for future ultra-high-speed RF systems
+These results verify that the Kerr micro-comb is a highly effective tool to implement high-speed reconfigurable signal processing for future ultra-high performance RF systems